 The Great Global Greyhound Walk is an annual dog-walking event that aims to raise the profile of rescued and retired (ex-racing) greyhounds, showing the world what beautiful companions these dogs make.
-This year’s walk is Sunday 11th June.
+Next year’s walk is Sunday 10th June 2018.
 Formerly known as the Great British Greyhound Walk, the aim is to bring owners together regardless of where their hound is from, to celebrate greyhounds and other sighthounds, to raise awareness of hounds in need and to promote sighthounds as pets in a BIG way.

 The event primarily involves hundreds of organised “walks”, not just in the UK but right across the globe, that all take place on the same day.
 All walks are free to attend and are open to everybody, whether they are a sighthound owner or not.

 The Great British Greyhound Walk started in 2010.
 Beginning as a seed of an idea, it has taken place annually on the 3rd Sunday of June with the attendance growing from 1624 sighthounds attending 23 walks in 2010 to 4605 sighthounds attending 146 walks in 2015!

 In 2014 and 2015 we went ‘global’, inviting international sighthounds to walk as well and the response has been amazing – 38 extra walks worldwide, with 863 sighthounds attending.
 The figures spoke for themselves, we were no longer just a ‘British’ event and so 2016 saw us evolve into the ‘Great Global Greyhound Walk‘.